Pwd9000-ML/blog-devto/posts/2022-GitHub-Automated-Tests-Terraform/GitHub-Automated-Tests-Terraform.md

 This tutorial uses examples from the following GitHub project [Terraform module repository - Dynamic Subnets](https://github.com/Pwd9000-ML/terraform-azurerm-dynamic-subnets).

-In the previous tutorial on this blog series **Using Terraform on GitHub**, we looked at how to [automate terraform module releases on the public registry using GitHub](https://dev.to/pwd9000/automate-terraform-module-releases-on-the-public-registry-using-github-4775).
+In the previous tutorial on this blog series **Terraform Registry**, we looked at how to [automate terraform module releases on the public registry using GitHub](https://dev.to/pwd9000/automate-terraform-module-releases-on-the-public-registry-using-github-4775).
 In todays tutorial we will build on the same topic but take a look at how we can also perform full end to end automation that includes:

 - Automated dependency checks for Terraform modules using GitHub **dependabot**.
 - Triggering an automated Terraform test when **dependabot** opens a Pull Request (PR) on the version change.